Skip to main content

 How I shrank the emulator's main bundle from 1MB to 104KB by lazy-loading backends during dial tones—and why users never notice the delay.

-Deep Dive: Worker Heartbeat and Job Recovery
+Deep Dive: Worker Heartbeats and Job Recovery

 Video Chips and Serial Streams: Rendering C64 Graphics Over a Modem